 How do we better share these data and results with others on campus?

 The ways these data are analyzed and interpreted are important.
 We encourage you to be conscious of the ways our work may perpetuate problematic and limited understandings of already marginalized groups.
-In this guide we offer a few tips to consider for more inclusive data sharing and analysis.
+In this guide, we offer a few tips to consider for more inclusive data sharing and analysis.
 Whether you are preparing reports for internal stakeholders or conducting research to share externally, we hope these tips allow us all to be more attentive to the ways we engage in this work.

 Identity characteristics (racial/ethnic identification, gender identity, sexual orientation, first-generation status, veteran status, diagnosed disabilities or impairments, etc.)